How to test a driver at runtime using Visual Studio

 - The driver must be test signed.
 For more information, see Signing a Driver.

 - A test computer (or computers).
 The test computer must be on the same network as the computer that you are using for development.
 Both computers must be connected to the same domain, or both connected to the network under the same workgroup.
 The test computer should be running the version of Windows that you want to target for testing.
-You can also install a checked build or partial checked build of Windows for testing and debugging purposes.

 - A device to be tested.